-BADM 2215 Gender & Diversity
+BADM 2215 Gender & Diversity 3 credits

-Basic gender diversity theories are analyzed to provide the student with a firm foundation for managing in a workforce compose of individuals.
+Basic gender diversity theories are analyzed to provide the student with a fi m foundation for managing in a workforce composed of individuals.
 Women are taking more of a role in American productivity; men are "switching places" with their partners.
 The course will examine the effects of gender and diversity in the workplace and how to manage and balance these issues.

-BADM 2216 Business Ethics
+BADM 2216 Business Ethics 3 credits

-This course is an introduction to various ethical topics and situations the office or computer professional may encounter in today's workplace.
+This course is an introduction to various ethical topics and situations the office or computer professional m y encounter in today's workplace.
 Examining ethical dilemmas and essential tools for analyzing them, this course will bring real world, hands-on experience to common ethical dilemmas.